Departure from WOU

 - During your last term, check with your professors if your grade in the class is passing or be prepared to extend your SEVIS record if you will not graduate by the end date on your I-20/DS-2019.
 You must file for an I-20/DS-2019 extension before the end date or apply for reinstatement.

 - Complete the Graduation and Departure Form to have your immigration record properly completed.

-- If you plan to apply for Optional Practical Training, Academic Training, change your immigration status, or change education levels (apply to a Masters or PhD program), understand that it takes 2+ months to get approved so plan and apply early.
+- If you plan to apply for Optional Practical Training, Academic Training, change your immigration status, or change education levels (apply to a Masters or PhD program), understand that it may take 2+ months to get approved, so plan ahead and apply early.

 Leave of Absence

 - Procedures for returning will vary depending on how long you have been outside of the U.S. Review the Leave of Absence Information Sheet for details.